 - email email@example.com

-There are more than 4,500 registered activity providers onboard across the state with a sport or activity to help young Queenslanders get involved in 2021.
+There are thousands of registered activity providers onboard across the state with a sport or activity to help young Queenslanders get involved in 2023.
 More are being added all the time.
 For a full list of the clubs, which you can sort by postcode and/or sport, click here.

 Once you have determined that your chosen club accepts the vouchers and you have received your voucher, you then must present the voucher to your chosen club.